librariesio/libraries.io/README.md

 as it will use it to learn more about the developers and for pull requests.

+### Project Wiki

+If you would like to know more about the software you just installed, how it works and our roadmap for future features then you'll find all of this [in the wiki](https://github.com/librariesio/libraries.io/wiki).

 ### Note on Patches/Pull Requests

  * Fork the project.